-Five Towns College Wilson Tech Adult Medical programs (check with teacher) College credits may be earned by meeting the criteria of articulation agreements (see listing in Handbook) Tech has established with SELECT colleges.
+Five Towns College Wilson Tech Adult Medical programs (check with teacher) College credits may be earned by meeting

+College credits may be earned by meeting the criteria of articulation agreements (see listing in Handbook) Tech has established with SELECT colleges.
 In addition, check directly with the post-secondary institutions for any additional credits they may offer.